designstem/projects/colorblindness/index-04-3-properties.md

 #### Look at the two greens on the right

 *Both are greens, but have a different brightness and saturation.
 Most people wouldn’t call the lower color natural although green often is used to suggest organic, natural properties.
 In a lot of books, you can find lists of properties/meanings/effects hues can have.
 Sometimes these descritpions are very shallow, because not only the hue influences a colors effect.
-Therefore we have to look more closely when working with colors and* **not only judge the color’s effect by its hue.**
+Therefore we have to look more closely when working with colors and* <var>not only judge the color’s effect by its hue.</var>
 On the next few pages, we will look at this more closely.

 <br />